Chinzillla/bag_of_words/README.md

-# Bag of Words Model for NLP
+# Naive implementation of Bag of Words Model for NLP

 How Bag of Words in NLP works: